prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns the cardinality of the collection of interior rings of a polygon.

+.. function:: line_locate_point(LineString, Point) -> double

+    Returns a float between 0 and 1 representing the location of the closest point on the LineString to the given Point, as a fraction of total 2d line length.

+    Returns ``null`` if a LineString or a Point is empty of ``null``.

 .. function:: geometry_invalid_reason(Geometry) -> varchar

     Returns the reason for why the input geometry is not valid.